LaurieBB/PokemonExplorerApplication/README.md

 - search.jsx
 - pagination.jsx

+I have made a weird decision in terms of rendering the pages of pokemon, I have used a URL-based method to remember which page to return to when after selecting "return home" on the detailed pokemon page.
+However, it would be inefficient to constantly use this method to change pages as it would require re-rendering from the server, therefore, I have chosen to have a client-side update of the pages of pokemon, but only on return update the URL.

 ### Components

 The first thing I did to start this project was read through the shadcn/UI docs as I had not previously used this package.
 On looking through the components I noticed a lot of similarities to the Figma design.
 Therefore, I actively matched different parts of the Figma design to the different components before even beginning to code.
 These are shown here: